DayuanTan/CMSC684wsn/README.md

 ## HW3

 HW3 is an example.
 There are 27 nodes in the WSN, transmitting and receiving messages.
+A topology is implemented.
 It uses TOSSIM to do the simulations.

 Use this commond to compile:
 ```